 Apple (AAPL) closed April 16 at $580.13, down 10% from its all-time high of $644.
 It is now down for five consecutive days, something that hasn't happened since last October.
 What is behind the selloff and what does it mean for the stock?

-Google (GOOG) reports earnings on Thursday, April 12, 2012, after the market close.
+Apple (AAPL) reports earnings on Tuesday, April 24, 2012, after the market close.
 There are many ways to play earnings.
-Some people would bet on the direction of the stock movement after the announcement and buy or short the stock.
+Some people would bet on the direction of the stock movement after the announcement and then buy or short the stock.
 Others will buy call or put options.
-My opinion is that predicting the market reaction to earnings is an extremely difficult task.

 Last week, I presented 5 ways to play Google's (GOOG) earnings non-directionally.
 The stock moved 4.06% after the announcement, much less than expected.
 I would like to do some analysis how those trades turned out and what we can learn from them.